OscarKjell/text/README.md

 <!-- badges: end -->

-An R-package for analyzing text using Transformers from HuggingFace using Natural Language Processing and Machine Learning.
+An R-package for analyzing natural language with transformers from HuggingFace using Natural Language Processing and Machine Learning.

-The language that individuals use contains a wealth of psychological information interesting for research.
-The *text*-package has two main
+The *text*-package has two main objectives:
-objectives:

 -   First, to serve R-users as a *point solution* for transforming text to state-of-the-art word embeddings that are ready to be used for